JonPSmith/TestSupportSchema/README.md

 ## How to use this feature
 1. Include the EfCore.TestSupportSchema [NuGet package](https://www.nuget.org/packages/EfCore.TestSupportSchema/).
-2. Replace any EnsureDeleted/EnsureCreated calls with `context.EnsureClean()`.
+2. Replace any EnsureDeleted/EnsureCreated calls with `context.Database.EnsureClean()`.

 Here is an example of a unit test using EfCore.TestSupport's `CreateUniqueClassOptions` to give you a unique database name for the test class it is in.